GaTechTeam59/noisy-motion-prediction/project-proposal.md

 - Team name: Project Team 59
-- Is this a Facebook project?: No.
+- Is this a Facebook project?
+No.
 - Project title: Human Motion Prediction in Noisy Environments

 **Project summary.**